cirrusflyer275ds/ctx-eor-site/docs/proof.md

 ## 💬 What Employers Say

-> “CTX-EOR gave us instant peace of mind.
+> “Hireway gave us instant peace of mind.
 We hired three people through the trial process — and kept all three.
 Zero paperwork on our end.”
 > — **Olivia P., Head of Operations, SaaS startup**

 > “We no longer guess when hiring warehouse associates.
 They trial with us first.
 CTX handles everything else.”